roman-milk/roman-milk.github.io/melanies-memoirs-a-married-slut.md

  "Yes!"
 I was panting hard, having difficulty breathing from the liquids in my nose and mouth, and how my throat hurt.
 "Yes, give it to me, fuck me baby!"

  The blonde-haired stud with the ripped chest didn't like me on the bench, however, so he lifted me up -- not removing his penis from my vagina -- and laid me down again on the small workout mat, letting me rest my legs open and flat, fucking me deeply.
 Staring at his manly, sexy body, covered in the sweat, I put my little hands on his muscular shoulders and held on for the ride.
 I was being bent backwards, my ass off of the mat, Johnny's huge cock was driving so deep into my cunt and stretching me open.
 Filled with cum from the male orgasms I was sloppy wet, Johnny's penis was making noises fucking me, as it penetrated in and pulled out.
 Squish squish, squish squish.
-Report_Story #3